Types

 Arrays

-Usually by array we mean a collection of elements indexed by integers or some other enumerated type, that has constant time access of any element given its index.
-Contrast this with a list, which needn’t have constant time access, and with a map (a.k.a dictionary or associative array), which can be indexed by anything, not just integers or related enumerated types.
+An array is a collection of elements indexed by integers or some other enumerated type, that has constant time access of any element given its index.
+The elements are almost always packed tightly together in a contiguous memory space.
+Contrast the array with the list, which needn’t have constant time access, and can be made up of lots of links.

 Static Bounds Bounds Set at Elaboration Bounds Can be Changed